toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 the notion of "control".
 Can someone else meditate how I experience the world and what information I consume?
 Whether that is censoring, influencing how much time I have to spend watching ads or which ads I am allowed to watch.
 Can they influence how I vote?
+Watch the talk [In Defense of Privacy](https://www.youtube.com/watch?v=1oCDLbCyalM) for a more on this.

-Many of the convenient tools we use today (email, messaging, social media, shopping, password manager) are essential for daily life but they also yield control over to organizations (Google, Facebook, Amazon) that don't necessarily have our best interst in mind.
+Many of the convenient tools we use today (email, messaging, social media, password manager) are essential for daily life but they also yield control over to organizations (Google, Facebook, Amazon) that don't necessarily have our best interst in mind [1].

-## My tech stack
+## My setup

-**Questioning how "incentives align" is a really good litmus test for alot of things.**
+> Questioning how "incentives align" is a really good litmus test for most things.

+Most of the following recommendations are based on my own threat model and comfort level.
+There will always be a compromise between effort and easy.
+It's best to pick what fits your lifestyle.

+### Password manager
+Use a password manager!
+I use [GNU pass](https://www.passwordstore.org/) because I don't want to hand over my passwords to a 3rd party.
+I typically only use the password manager from my laptop and don't access passwords from my phone (I consider this a better security practice).
+I have been meaning to try out [passage](https://github.com/FiloSottile/passage).
+I would also recommend [Bitwarden](https://bitwarden.com/) for those who want a better UI experience.

+### Messanging
+(Whatsapp is an unfortunate exception and I hate that I need it to stay connected to friends and family).
+Signal for messaging is preferable [2].
+Venmo is disabled.

 ### Phone
 I run [GrapheneOS](https://grapheneos.org/features) on my Android.
 This allows